-He looked at me and said, “Mom, I could get my job done so much faster, but thanks to YOU, I just can’t do sloppy, lazy work like that.
+He looked at me and said, “Mom, I could get my job done so much faster, but thanks to you, I just can’t do sloppy, lazy work like that.
 You trained me too well!”
 That made this mama happy — especially since there were still several of his younger siblings at home being trained.

-What a great reminder and motivation for me to keep on addressing heart and character issues with God’s Word, and consistent teaching.
+What a great reminder and motivation for me to keep on addressing heart and character issues with God’s Word, and consistent character training.

 Another one of my sons has worked at Walmart for several years.
 Over the years he has been offered different management positions several times, even though he was one of the younger employees.
 WHY?
 Because of his character!
-He worked hard, and they knew they could count on him to be honest, and to do what needed to be done.
+He worked hard, and they knew they could count on him, to be honest, and to do what needed to be done.

 My youngest son got a job at Kroger in his senior year.
 The management there thanked me for teaching him to work.
 They thought he was the best worker they had ever seen.
 Why?
 Because unlike his peers that were close to him in age, he came to work when he was scheduled to, and he WORKED while he was there!